FaizahKolapo/FaizahKolapo/README.md

 and visually appealing interfaces, with a passion for using emerging technologies for enhanced user experience.

-- Here, you will see my work and course projects so far.
+- Here, you will see my personal projects as well as my course projects so far.
 - I am currently working on my capstone project at the University of Regina.
-- I am also working on developing a portfolio website that will showcase all my work so far.
+- My portfolio website is live.
+You can visit and see my most recent works.
+I will be updating with my capstone and others soon!
-- I am currently learning React and React Native 😁
+- I am currently learning Python and Django :)